Learning methods

 Discussion groups (talk through content with fellow students or friends)

-For you, learning means doing instead of just listening.
+These methods will help you if learning means doing instead of just listening.
 Whether it's role-playing games, experiments or making models - if you get actively involved, the material will stick.

 Helpful learning methods: